devv-leo/GPT3/README.md

 Fully Responsive Modern Website in React JS.
-This is my first react project I learnt:
+Worked on:
 - React Functional components and their reusability
 - React file and folder structure
 - Fundamentals of the CSS BEM Model